l7mp/stunner/README.md

 mode is not recommended for general use however, since the static Kubernetes manifests do not provide the same flexibility and configurability as the Helm charts.

-First, download the STUNner repository.
+First, clone the STUNner repository.

 ```console
 $ git clone https://github.com/l7mp/stunner.git